 REQUEST FOR ARTICLES

-3. The New Revised Standard Version (NRSV) or the Contemporary English Version (CEV) are the preferred Bible translations for the The Journal of Christian Education.
+3. The New Revised Standard Version (NRSV) or the Contemporary English Version (CEV) are the preferred Bible translations for The Journal of Christian Education.
 Authors are responsible for checking the accuracy for all Scripture references and wording of quotations from Scripture.

 5. The Christian Education Department will immediately disqualify any material deemed to be plagiarized or which contains an infringement on copyrights.

 6. Photos/Images must be suitable for print media.
 Internet images are rarely suitable for offset press printing.
 Photos must be taken at a high resolution setting in phones, cameras, scanners, etc. Images and photos may also be mailed and we can scan.
-Please include a self-addressed return envelope; otherwise images may not be returned.
+Please include a self-addressed return envelope; otherwise, images may not be returned.

 Articles are accepted for publication consideration at any time.
-One or more reviewers for evaluation of their significance and soundness read them.
+One or more reviewers for evaluation of their significance and soundness will read them.
 Usually, authors will be notified of acceptance or rejection of their manuscripts within three months.
 Manuscripts will be returned only if accompanied by a stamped, self-addressed envelope.

 Editor, The Journal of Christian Education